-The Spring Creek Assessment Unit does not support its drinking water (1C) and infrequent primary contact recreation (2B) beneficial uses due to exceedances in $E.\ coli$ (Table 2).
-The assessment unit was included on Utah's 303(d) list of impaired waterbodies in the combined 2012/2014 Integrated Report.
+The Spring Creek Assessment Unit does not support its drinking water (1C) and infrequent primary contact recreation (2B) beneficial uses due to exceedances in E. coli (Table 2).
+The assessment unit was included on Utah's 303(d) list of impaired waterbodies in the 2016 Integrated Report and it continues to be listed as impaired in the 2018/2020 303(d) List.